AlgoFormer: An Efficient Transformer Framework with Algorithmic Structures: Introduction

-Another line of studies focuses on understanding transformers as algorithm learners. \citet{garg2022can} empirically investigate the performance of transformers in in-context learning, where the input tokens are input-label pairs generated from classical machine learning models, e.g., (sparse) linear regression and decision tree.
+\citet{garg2022can} empirically investigate the performance of transformers in in-context learning, where the input tokens are input-label pairs generated from classical machine learning models, e.g., (sparse) linear regression and decision tree.
 They find that transformers can perform comparably as standard human-designed machine learning algorithms.
 Some subsequent works try to explain the phenomenon. \citet{akyurek2023what} characterize decoder-based transformer as employing stochastic gradient descent for linear regression. \citet{bai2023transformers} demonstrate that transformers can address statistical learning problems and employ algorithm selection, such as ridge regression, Lasso, and classification problems. \citet{zhang2023trained} and \citet{huang2023context} simplify the transformer model with reduced active parameters, yet reveal that the simplified transformer retains sufficient expressiveness for in-context linear regression problems.
 In \citet{ahn2023transformers}, transformers are extended to implement preconditioned gradient descent.
 The looped transformer is proposed in~\cite{giannou2023looped}, and is shown to have the potential to perform basic operations (e.g., addition and multiplication), as well as implicitly learn iterative algorithms ~\cite{yang2023looped}.
-More related and interesting studies can be found in \cite{huang2023context, von2023transformers, mahankali2023one,sun2023survey}.
+More related and interesting studies can be found in \cite{huang2023context, von2023transformers, mahankali2023one}.